Mrazbb/pg-altergen/readme.md

 # pg-altergen

+A Node.js CLI tool for managing PostgreSQL schema changes by organizing database objects in SQL files and generating ordered migration scripts with automatic dependency resolution.

 ❗❗❗ **IMPORTANT:** Always make backups for critical databases before running pg-altergen scripts!
 During the migration process, pg-altergen will drop existing objects and create new ones. ❗❗❗

 pg-altergen is a Node.js CLI tool designed to help manage PostgreSQL schema changes in a structured manner.
 It allows you to organize your database objects (schemas, tables, views, functions, procedures, triggers, etc.) in separate SQL files and then compile them into a single “alter” script for easy migration to a target database. pg-altergen can also help detect and drop outdated objects before creating or updating them, ensuring that your database stays in sync with your desired definitions.